klavinslab/aquarium-api-python/README.md

 aquarium API url, your username, and your password so you only have to input it once.

-`api = AquariumAPI("http://bioturk.ee.washington.edu:3011/api", "bolten", "nt4kljdjFJFDSK4233lkjfADNF")`
+    api = AquariumAPI("http://bioturk.ee.washington.edu:3011/api", "bolten", "nt4kljdjFJFDSK4233lkjfADNF")`

-The first argument is the URL of the api - this comes in the format of "{base aquarium URL}/api".
+The first argument is the URL of the api - this comes in the format of `"{base aquarium URL}/api"`.
 Make sure to use the testing server to validate your submissions if you're creating new samples/items/tasks!

 The second argument is your aquarium username.